malscan/malscan/README.md

   * Standard HEX or MD5 based detections, with a database of over 20,000 signatures and growing.
   * String length detections - smart detection of long injected strings, such as base64
   * MimeType mismatch detections - detects PHP files attempting to masquerade as other file types
+  * Tripwire detection mode - identifies files that have changed (or new files that have been created) to a known base filetree state.
 * Easy File Quarantining
 * Built-in new file signature generation
 * Customizable email notifications